YehudaShapira/xv6-explained/xv6 Code Explained.md

 ###`5419 argfd(int n, int *pfd, struct file **pf)`

 Gets the `n`th argument sent to the system call, as a file descriptor.
 Returns descriptor and the struct file it points to.
+(The only reason we need the file descriptor `pfd` is in case we're closing the file and need to make `ofile` point to null.)

 ---